Budibase/website/content/blog/data/microsoft-access-alternatives.md

 So, Access obviously suits plenty of teams.
 What are the motivations for change?

-We’ve already hinted at a few of the key factors.
-One is, naturally, Microsoft Access’s somewhat uncertain future.

-Besides this, there’s the pace of change elsewhere in the technology landscape.
+For one thing, there’s the pace of change elsewhere in the technology landscape.
 This actually harms Access’s user base from two angles.

 First, there’s been the emergence of new solutions that directly compete with Microsoft’s offering.